elias-fauser/STORN-keras/README.md

  - Name Scopes were introduced
  - Hard coded data dimensionality was moved into keyword arguments
  - Shape function calls were updated
+ - Removed the padding on the training and validation targets

 ### Usage